avabellaw/project-portfolio/readme.md

 ## Languages and frameworks

 * Flask
-  * I chose Flask for speed as I only need what the microframework offers
+  * Faster than Django and I only need what the microframework offers
-* ButterCMS
+* flask-admin
   * A CMS for Flask
 * React
   * Advanced frontend features